hasezoey/yt-downloader-rust/README.md

 - Files will not be moved to `output-path` when Picard is chosen (enable "Move Files" in Picard).
 - `*-stdout` flags enable stdout to be printed to the logs, but to view these `RUST_LOG` must at least be at `trace`.
 - 0 URLs means to only check for recovery
+- in non-interactive mode the default for finishing media is to move files (`m` in interactive mode), can be changed with `--open-tagger`

 ### `rethumbnail`